sigsum/sigsum/archive/2025-09-12-sketch-compiled-policy.md

 We compile this recursively top-down, starting with the witness or group identified by the quorum line.

-* To compile a witness, find the witness' index, `X` and emit a `X?` instruction.
+* To compile a witness, find the witness' index, `X` and emit an `X?` instruction.

+* A group with a single member must have threshold = 1, and is trivial.
+It is compiled by compiling its only member.

-* To compile a group, first recursively compile each of the `n` members.
-Then sort the resulting byte code fragments lexicographically.
+* To compile a group with more than one member, first recursively compile each of the `n` members.
+Then sort the resulting byte code fragments, first by increasing size, and then lexicographically for fragments of the same size.
 Output the first fragment, then output remaining fragments, each followed by an `ADD` instruction.
 Finally, emit a `>=K` instruction, with `K` being the group's threshold.

-If resulting is larger than the maximum size of 255, policy was too complex (unclear when this can happen, and if it makes sense to increase the maximum size).
+If resulting byte code is larger than the maximum size of 255, policy was too complex (unclear how likely this is to happen, and if it makes sense to increase the maximum size).

-There are possible variations.
-One should optimize groups with a single member (then one must have threshold = 1), to improve canonicalization.
-One could tweak the instruction set for different tradeoffs in complexity, program size and stack usage.

 ## Alternative approach, based on suggestion by florolf